ScaniaKing326/EuroTruckSimulator2DedicatedServerSetup/README.md

 2. Install a dedicated server software from Steam.
 Because this tool cant be find on Steam directly best way to install this tool is by using SteamDB website. (https://steamdb.info/app/1948160) Just go on the website and click install when pop-up show up click [Open on Steam] and hit install when Steam window shows up.
 Steam will start downloading instantly.
 Download size is around 250 MB.
 Other way to install is by using SteamCMD but this way is not recommended because it can be harder to set up and keep updated.

-3. Download files from this respository in a zip archive.
+3. Download files from this respository.
-4. Extract files and move files to %user%/Documents/Euro Truck Simulator 2
+4. Extract files and move files to %user%/Documents/Euro Truck Simulator 2/
 5. Start the server
 6. Enjoy !